Best noise-cancelling earbuds 2025

 Also consider

-Sony WF-1000XM5: The Sonys were our top pick for the best noise-cancelling earbuds for audiophiles, but that was until we recently tested the Bowers & Wilkins Pi8, which serve up sensational sound quality at the premium end of the market.
-The Sonys are still a great option, though, and are much cheaper than the Bowers, which means they still warrant a spot as an 'also consider' option.
+Sony WF-1000XM5: The Sonys were once our top pick for the best noise-cancelling earbuds for audiophiles, such is their excellent sound quality.
+And they remain a great option, and can often be found on a deal, which means they still warrant a spot as an 'also consider' option.

-Sennheiser Momentum True Wireless 4: Hot from the What Hi-Fi? test rooms, the latest generation of premium noise-cancelling earbuds from Sennheiser is arguably its finest yet.
+Sennheiser Momentum True Wireless 4: The latest generation of premium noise-cancelling earbuds from Sennheiser is arguably its finest yet.
 These capable all-rounders sound rich, refined and are easy to get along with, whatever your musical taste.
 They don't cancel noise as well as the Bose QC Ultra, but they're a very talented pair with a comfy fit, 7.5hr battery life and a very flexible control app.
+You'll often find them heavily discounted, which can make for a great buy.

 How to choose the best noise-cancelling earbuds for you